connor-n-munro/KindergartenSnapWords/README.md

 - About page overlay on demand from title page
 - Scrollable list selection page
-- 15 sample word lists
+- 15 sample word lists to study
+- Word-by-word scrolling with audio

  ## To be implemented: